Massachusetts House of Representatives' Barnstable, Dukes and Nantucket district

 Massachusetts House of Representatives' Barnstable, Dukes and Nantucket district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers Dukes County, Nantucket County, and part of Barnstable County.
-Since 2017, Dylan A. Fernandes of the Democratic Party has represented the district.
-Fernandes is running unopposed in the 2020 Massachusetts general election.
+Since 2025, Thomas Moakley of the Democratic Party has represented the district.

 Towns represented

 The district includes the following localities: